venusjivani/mantl/docs/getting_started/index.rst

    <https://github.com/CiscoCloud/mantl/issues/927>`_ for
    more details.

-Next, deploy the software.
+3. Deploy the software.
 First, you'll need to customize a playbook.
 A sample can be found at ``sample.yml`` in the root directory which you can copy to ``mantl.yml``.
-You can find more about customizing this at :doc:`playbook`.
+You can find more about customizing this at `playbooks`_.
 The main change you'll want to make is changing ``consul_acl_datacenter`` to your preferred ACL datacenter.
 If you only have one datacenter, you can remove this variable.
 Next, assuming you've placed the filled-out template at ``mantl.yml``: